michal-kurz/stfuandclick/README.md

 # STFU and click!

 > **This solution is not complete**, as the deployment is broken, as routing only works when accessing the app via the `/app/` entry point - directly accessing a team URL results in a 404.
 As described [here](https://stackoverflow.com/questions/64412745/gatsby-dynamic-routing-breaks-upon-gh-pages-deploy).
 I will fix this some time in the future, when I can get to it.
-The app runs fine in dev environment, so feel free to checkout and `yarn develop`
+The app runs fine in dev environment, so feel free to clone and `yarn develop`

 This is the solution to a clever test assignment by the amazing people from [Applifting](https://www.applifting.cz/)
 The assignment itself can be found at [/assignment.pdf](assignment.pdf)